-The Western Clinical School is based at two sites: Sunshine Hospital and Footscray Hospital.
-The past ten years have seen rapid growth in the services provided at the two sites, with the health service now accounting for 800 beds.
+The Western Clinical School is based at three sites: Sunshine Hospital, Footscray Hospital and Williamstown Hospital.
+The past ten years have seen rapid growth in the services provided at all these sites, with the health service now accounting for over 900 beds.

-- 5500 babies are born at Sunshine Hospital each year
+- Over 5500 babies are born at Sunshine Hospital each year.
+This equates to 15 new lives every day.

-- Sunshine Hospital includes an aged care unit, palliative care unit and community rehabilitation
+- Sunshine Hospital also includes an aged care unit, palliative care unit, radiotherapy centre and community rehabilitation.

 - Where is the Western Clinical School located and how do I get there?

-The Western Clinical School is situated at two sites: Footscray Hospital and Sunshine Hospital.
+The Western Clinical School is situated at three sites: Footscray Hospital, The Williamstown Hospital and Sunshine Hospital.

 Footscray Hospital is a short tram ride from Footscray train station or a walk from West Footscray station.
+Bus 410 stops at the corner of Gordon Street and Ballarat Road, just near the front entrance to the hospital.
 Footscray train station is right next to the Footscray market, one of the most vibrant and multicultural markets in Melbourne.
-Some free street parking is available in nearby streets.
+Some free street parking is available near the hospital.

 Sunshine Hospital is located near Ginifer train station on the Sunbury line.
 Bus route 408 passes by the front door of the Sunshine Hospital.
-Some free street parking is available, and commercial car parking is well priced.
+Some free street parking is available within a short walk to the hospital.
 Sunshine Hospital is about 1 km from Main Street St Albans, which is dotted with Asian restaurants and shops.

-Students have access to student lounges and lockers at both sites.
+Students have access to student lounges and lockers.

 - What can I expect to be doing day-to-day?